simonwb98/2D_KMC/README.md

 ## Analysis
 In order to compare the outputs of the simulations to experimental results, a set of self-contained analysis files is required.
 For image connectivity analysis of experimental STM images, the
 STM-Island-Analysis.ipynb file may be used.
-It is found in the "data" folder on the "Complete" github branch, and only requires a path to the image (a .bmp file) in order to function.
+It is found in the "data" folder on the "main" github branch, and only requires a path to the image (a .bmp file) in order to function.
 Before this analysis, it is important to crop the STM image down to a single island and to sharply contrast the background.
 The existing STM-Island-Analysis.ipynb file has an example of the proper format for the image loaded into it.
 The easiest way to perform this preliminary image refinement is to use Gwyddion, a free software designed for analysis of AFM and STM images (https://gwyddion.net/presentations/tutorial-Gwyddion-basic-data-correction-Francois-Riguet-2012.pdf).